Severe Thunderstorm Warning issued for Boone, Raleigh by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Boone, Raleigh by NWS

-Effective: 2021-08-15 19:24:00 EDT Expires: 2021-08-15 20:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-08-15 19:37:00 EDT Expires: 2021-08-15 20:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Boone; Raleigh The National Weather Service in Charleston West Virginia has issued a * Severe Thunderstorm Warning for Northwestern Raleigh County in southeastern West Virginia Central Boone County in central West Virginia * Until 800 PM EDT. * At 724 PM EDT, a severe thunderstorm was located over Wharton, or 12 miles southeast of Madison, moving north at 15 mph.
+Target Area: Boone; Raleigh A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 800 PM EDT FOR NORTHWESTERN RALEIGH AND CENTRAL BOONE COUNTIES At 737 PM EDT, a severe thunderstorm was located near Van, or 10 miles southeast of Madison, moving north at 15 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Madison, Van, Wharton, Bald Knob, Danville, Whitesville, Sylvester, Seth, Foster, Stickney and Prenter.
-This includes Route 119 between mile markers 50 and 52.
+IMPACT...Expect damage to roofs, siding, and trees.
+Locations impacted include Madison, Van, Wharton, Danville, Whitesville, Sylvester, Seth, Foster and Prenter.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0